 - 1. Follow the procedure in before working inside your computer

 - 2. Remove the SD memory card

+- 3. Remove the optical drive assembly

-- 3. Remove the base cover
+- 4. Remove the base cover

-- 4. Disconnect the battery cable from the connector on the system board
+- 5. Disconnect the battery cable from the connector on the system board

-- 5. Remove the WLAN
+- 6. Remove the WLAN

-- 1. Open the latch and disconnect the display cable from the system board [1]. - 2.
-Unroute the display cable from the routing guides on the palmrest and keyboard assembly [2]. - 3.
-Peel off the tape securing the wireless antenna from the system board [3].
+- 1. Open the latch and disconnect the optical drive cable and display cable from the system board [1, 2]. - 2.
+Peel off the tape securing the wireless antenna from the system board [3]. - 3.
+Unroute the display cable from the routing guides on the palmrest and keyboard assembly [4].

 - 4. Remove the five (M2.5x5) screws that secure the left and right hinges to the system board, and palmrest and keyboard assembly [1]. - 5.
+Lift the hinges [1].
 Lift the palmrest and keyboard assembly at an angle [2].

-6. Lift the hinges and remove the palmrest and keyboard assembly off the display assembly [1, 2].
+$\pmb{6}$.
+Lift the hinges.
+Remove the palmrest and keyboard assembly off the display assembly [1,2]